Sherlock-Shock/Sherlock-Shock/README.md

 - 🔭 I’m currently working on earth
 - 👯 I’m looking to collaborate on aliens
 - 🤔 I’m looking for help with ♂
-- 📫 How to reach me: NEW RIMULI
+- 📫 How to reach me: new Rimuli()
-- ⚡ Fun fact: ASS WE CAN
+- ⚡ Fun fact: ass we can♂